wintpann/storybox-react/README.md

 ## [TRY IT OUT ON VERCEL](https://storybox-react.vercel.app)

 The solution if you need some tool similar to storybook, but
-> you just need to have some simple "test page" with all custom components, and you don't want so much features, that
+> You just need to have some simple "test page" with all custom components, and you don't want so much features, that storybook offers

-> storybook offers
-> you don't want to set up build (from project to project it can be very hard to set up storybook).
-With storybox you
-> can use same build config as you use in prod, since storybox doesn't care where you use it or how you build the project.
+> You don't want to set up build (from project to project it can be very hard to set up storybook).
+With storybox you can use same build config as you use in prod, since storybox doesn't care where you use it or how you build the project.

 ## Usage examples